yongjia97/scrabble-points-calculator/README.md

-# Scrabble points calculator
-# Utilise react modal and react toastify
+#[Scrabble points calculator] - utilise react modal and react toastify
 This is the front end for the Scrabble Points Calculator application.
 ### prerequisities
 1. Install node.js